emqx/blog/en/202007/emqx_rate_limit.md

-## The implementation of EMQ X rate limit
+## The implementation of EMQX rate limit

-Based on the *token bucket* algorithm, EMQ X's implementation logic for rate limit is as follows:
+Based on the *token bucket* algorithm, EMQX's implementation logic for rate limit is as follows:

 ![画板1232x.jpg](https://static.emqx.net/images/874ae38a1c06a8919d2109d148adf177.jpg)